The Glass Castle (2017 film): Plot

 As a teenager, Jeannette is drawn to journalism.
 The siblings have now saved enough money for Lori to leave for New York City, infuriating Rex; Jeannette prepares to do the same.
-Erma dies, and after the funeral, Jeannette is pulled into her father’s scheme to hustle his acquaintance Robbie at pool.
-He loses to Rex and unwittingly reveals Jeannette’s plan to move to New York City.
-She accompanies Robbie upstairs and he attempts to rape her, but she shows her scars from her childhood burns and leaves.
-At home, she discovers her father has stolen her savings, but escapes from home anyway.
-Attending college in New York City, Jeannette faces financial difficulties and prepares to drop out, but Rex arrives with a pile of gambling winnings, telling her to follow her dreams.
+Erma dies and, after the funeral, Jeannette is pulled into her father’s scheme of hustling his acquaintance Robbie at pool.
+When Robbie loses to Rex and inadvertently reveals Jeannette’s plan, she accompanies him upstairs as he attempts to rape her, but Jeannette shows the scars from her childhood burns and leaves.

+At home, Jeannette discovers that Rex has stolen her savings, but escapes from home anyway.
+Attending college, Jeannette faces financial difficulties and prepares to drop out, but Rex arrives with a pile of gambling winnings, telling Jeannette to follow her dreams.
 By 1989, Jeannette is a gossip columnist for New York magazine and engaged to marry David, a financial analyst.
-At dinner with a client of David’s, Jeannette lies about her parents.
-On the way home, she sees her now-homeless parents dumpster diving.
-She later meets with her mother, who is dismissive of her engagement.
-Jeannette and David visit her family at the abandoned building where her parents are squatting.
+During dinner with a client of David’s, she lies about her parents.
+On the way home, Jeannette spots her now-homeless parents dumpster diving; she later meets with her mother, who is dismissive of Jeannette's engagement.

+Jeannette and David visit the rest of the family at the abandoned building where her parents are squatting.
 Brian, now a police officer, and Lori live comfortably, but Maureen has moved in with their parents.
-Rex and David drunkenly arm wrestle and David wins, but Rex punches him in the nose anyway.
+Rex and David drunkenly arm wrestle and David wins, causing an angered Rex to punch him in the nose.
 Returning home, David tells Jeannette that he wants nothing more to do with her parents.

 Maureen calls Jeannette to explain that she is moving to California.
 At her engagement party, Jeannette discovers that her parents have owned valuable land – now worth almost $1 million – since she was a child, but chose never to sell.
-Furious at Rex’s refusal to admit to the pain he caused his family, Jeannette bans him from her life.
+Furious at Rex’s refusal to admit to the pain he caused his family, Jeannette disowns him.
 Some time later, Jeannette is unhappily married to David.
-Rose reaches out to tell her Rex is dying, but Jeannette refuses to see him.
+Rose reaches out to tell her that Rex is dying, but Jeannette refuses to see him.

 At dinner with another of David’s clients, Jeannette finds the courage to reveal the truth about her parents.
-She races to her father, and they reconcile before he dies.
-The following Thanksgiving, Jeannette – now a freelance writer living alone – celebrates with her family, reminiscing about Rex’s unconventional life.
+She later reconciles with Rex before he dies.
+The following Thanksgiving, Jeannette – now a freelance writer after divorcing David – celebrates with her family, reminiscing about Rex’s unconventional life.